By using this site, you agree to the Privacy Policy and Terms of Use.

 • Stick to cooked or fried items instead of raw salads or cold foods.

-• Carry hand sanitizer and wet wipes to clean your hands before eating.
+• Carry hand sanitiser and wet wipes to clean your hands before eating.

 3. What is the best time to try street food in Rishikesh?

 The best time to enjoy street food in Rishikesh is usually in the evening.
-Most street food vendors set up their stalls around 4-5 PM and stay open until late in the night.
+Most street food vendors set up their stalls around 4-5 PM and stay open until late at night.
 However, some vendors also offer breakfast options in the morning.

 4. Can I find vegan or vegetarian street food in Rishikesh?